 - Do not damage, modify, remove or disable protective devices.
-Increased risk of injury. - It is not allowed to open protective devices - when the machine is powered. - as long as the tractor engine is running with the propeller shaft coupled/the hydraulic system connected. - if the ignition key is in the tractor and the tractor engine can be accidentally started with the propeller shaft coupled/the hydraulic system connected. - if tractor and machine have not been secured against accidental rolling by means of their respective parking brake and/or the chocks. - Immediately replace missing or defective safety and protective devices.
+Increased risk of injury. - It is not allowed to open protective devices - when the machine is powered. - as long as the tractor engine is running with the propeller shaft coupled/the hydraulic system - if the ignition key is in the tractor and the tractor engine can be accidentally started with the propeller shaft coupled/the hydraulic system connected. - if tractor and machine have not been secured against accidental rolling by means of their respective parking brake and/or the chocks. - Immediately replace missing or defective safety and protective devices.

-The machine is equipped with the following safety and protective devices.
+The machine is equipped with the following safety and protective devices:

 - 1 Hose holder for supply lines

-- 2 Protective element for drive shaft
+- 2 Propeller shaft holder

-- 3 Propeller shaft holder
+- 3 Protective sleeves and covers within the power train

 - 4 Protective devices for propeller shaft

-- 5 Ladder, platform
+- 5 Protective device, side discharge